Indication and Usage

 monitor coagulation indices when initiating, titrating, or discontinuing VIIBRYD.

-mania, or hypomania.
-Treating a depressive episode with VIIBRYD or another antidepressant in a patient
+Activation of Mania/Hypomania: Treating a depressive episode with VIIBRYD or another antidepressant in a patient with

 particularly after abrupt discontinuation.
 Gradual dose reduction is recommended, instead of abrupt